Emmanuel Sanders Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Matchup vs. Atlanta

-- In his four matchups against the Falcons, Sanders' 48.5 receiving yards average is 9.0 more than his over/under for Sunday's game (39.5).
+- Sanders' 48.5 receiving yards per game in his four career matchups against the Falcons are 10.0 more than his over/under for Sunday's game.

 - Note: Sanders' stats vs. Falcons date back to 2016.

-- The 253.7 passing yards the Falcons allow per game makes them the NFL's 18th-ranked pass defense this season.
+- The 253.7 passing yards the Falcons yield per game makes them the NFL's 18th-ranked pass defense this season.

-- The Falcons have surrendered 28 touchdowns through the air (1.9 per game).
+- The Falcons have given up 28 touchdowns through the air (1.9 per game).
 They are 28th in the league in that category.

 Recent Performances

-- In last week's outing against the Patriots, Sanders was targeted four times, totaling 20 yards on two receptions.
+- Against the Patriots last week, Sanders was targeted four times and totaled 20 yards on two receptions.

-- Over his last three games, Sanders has hauled in 45 yards (on three grabs).
+- Over his last three games, Sanders' five targets have resulted in three catches for 45 yards (15.0 ypg).

 Sanders' Buffalo Teammates